inamuu/slack-thread-summarizer/README.md

 ===

 Simple slack hello bot on Lambda.
-This is practice to create slack bot written by Go lang and using Lambda.
+This is a practice to create slack bot written by Go lang and using Lambda.

 ## Architechture